Math, Date/Time & utils (hApi unit)

 IN_Range64

-function checks if a 64-bit integer falls within a specified range.
+Checks if a 64-bit integer falls within a specified range.

 It performs a fast and strict comparison to verify if the value is within bounds.